 Constitution and government

-The constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.
-However, the state financially supports and promotes Lutheranism as the country’s official religion.
+The Constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.

+There are more than 100 priests employed for the additional funding that the National Church receives, which is to some extent earmarked for salaries.
 The National Church also enjoys the privilege of having a Department of Theology at the University of Iceland where it educates and trains its students for 5 years to become clergy and the government pays the salaries of the teachers there.
-Additionally, the National Church has 6-8 paid chaplains working at the University Hospital of Iceland paid by the healthcare system.
-The National Church is protected in the constitution and that is the only clause that requires a national referendum to be changed or abolished.
-It is thus deeply rooted with legal protection and a wide spectrum of privileges within the fabric of Icelandic governance.
+Additionally, the National Church has 6.8 paid chaplains working at the University Hospital of Iceland paid by the healthcare system.

 Education and children’s rights